Caleydo/vials_server/README.md

-caleydo-vis-genome
+Server component for Vials
 ==================

-GenomeViewer (c.web plugin)
+The vials server is a plugin for Caleydo Web.

 ## Install

-You need to checkout caleydo-web (c.web)
+You need to checkout caleydo-web

 -  `git checkout <url>` into c.web `static/scripts`
 -   add to `data/index.json`: